Skip to content

 The benefits of the secondary use of health data include providing better healthcare services and personalised care for people, and thereby saving lives, increased business opportunities for companies and cost savings for societies.

-The TEHDAS project involved partners from 21 EU member states and four other European countries.
-The project was co-ordinated by the Finnish Innovation Fund Sitra.
+The TEHDAS2 project involves partners from 29 European countries.
+The project is co-ordinated by the Finnish Innovation Fund Sitra.

 Where are we now?